Tips for VoiceOver Success

 Say, you ask all the questions and confidently complete the job, only to have the client call and say, “Umm, this line blah blah blah…we were wondering if you could do it a little slower…and while you’re there, the second to last paragraph was too slow.
 So are you able to speed it up”.
 Grrrr!
 So back you go, trying to second guess what they want.

 The thing is, most voiceover artists are not engineers.
 If you’re like me, you’re self-taught and largely improvising your engineering skills.
 To have to go back is a pain.

-So, I always ask if the producer can call me or Zoom into the session; and okay and clarify everything I’m doing.
+So, I always ask if the producer can call me or use one of the several digital platforms like Zoom or Google to be in the session with me and then be able to ‘okay’ and clarify everything I’m doing.

 This last thing has always proven to be the best strategy to get the job done right first and build a relationship with the client.

 I know that on some pay-to-plays this is not possible.
 You’ll be able to ask questions of the script regarding meaning and pronunciation, but the p2p’s don’t want you to build a relationship with the client.
 It doesn’t suit their model.

 In the professional world it’s not only possible, I believe it’s essential.

 I hope this has helped you to refine your self-producing experience.